 SaaS solutions are constantly evolving, and businesses are adding additional features, tools, and plug-ins to their applications and products.
 With feature marketing, SaaS companies can create parallel products that offer added value to the same audience and are independent of their primary product.

 The addition of extra features offers an opportunity to create additional content for your website.
-Fresh content improves the SEO of a website and generates more traffic, helping in acquiring an increased number of consumers.
+Fresh content improves the SEO of a website and generates more traffic, helping to acquire an increased number of consumers.

 One splendid example of feature marketing is that of Slack.